Skip to content

 Discovering Printers

-The SDK also offers API to discover Brother printers from your application.
+The SDK also offers APIs to discover Brother printers from your application.
+We recommend you to use these sample codes outside the main thread.

 Sample Codes